 Each season we have a pre-determined number of slots available.
 Existing members get first dibs on the next season’s spots.
 If we still have open slots available we then have open enrollment for new and previous but inactive members.

-A: KT-Farms is located in West-Central Montana, Stevensville, Montana.
+A: KT-Farms is located in West-Central Montana (Borderline between West-Central and South-West), Stevensville, Montana.
 We have a couple plots of land, which are located in Stevensville, Montana.

 We are a local Family Farm working 7 days a week to provide our customers with local, quality, home grown produce for affordable pricing.
-We currently sell our produce direct to the consumer either through our CSA Program, at our on-site Farm stand, and through our Local Pick-Your-Own program.
+We currently sell most of our produce to the Local Stores and direct to the consumer either through our CSA Program, at our on-site Farm stand, and through our Online Store.

 A: Sorry but we are unable to accommodate special requests at this time.